-A medical screening exam performed by licensed medical personnel in the emergency department and subsequent Emergency Services rendered to the Member do not require prior authorization from Molina.
+A medical screening exam performed by licensed medical personnel in the emergency room and subsequent emergency services rendered to the member don't require prior authorization from Molina.

-Emergency Services are covered on a 24 -hour basis without the need for prior authorization for all Members experiencing an Emergency Medical Condition.
+Emergency services are covered on a 24-hour basis without the need for prior authorization for all members experiencing an emergency medical condition.